gsi-upm/nerdy/README.rst

 ------------

 - This software is developed in Python 2.7.
 So, the release of Senpy installed in your host must be python 2 release. (don't use pip3)
-- To use Standford classifier with Nerdy, `Oracle Java 8 <https://www.java.com/es/download/help/linux_x64_install.xml>`_ it's neccesary.
+- To use Standford classifier with Nerdy, `Oracle Java 8 <https://www.java.com/es/download/help/linux_x64_install.xml>`_ is neccesary.
+- To use citius NER, please visit http://proxectos.citius.usc.es/hpcpln/index.php/en/software-tools.
+Move Citius_tools folder into classifiers folder.
 .. image:: http://www.gsi.dit.upm.es/templates/jgsi/images/logo.png
    :height: 6em